cbrenton/gapyear/README.md

 - [ ] Animate some of the objects.

 ### G-buffer
+- [ ] Render entire scene to FBO.
+- [ ] Output red, green, and blue to 3 separate FBO color attachments.
 - [ ] Render albedo to g-buffer FBO.
 - [ ] Display albedo buffer in debug window.
 - [ ] Render normal to g-buffer FBO.